aaron-phelps/dotfiles/README.md

 Follow prompts in the terminal

 ### Done!
-Enjoy! - this is base installation - feel free to customize the pkg lists or dotfiles to include/exclude
+Enjoy! - this is base installation - you can customize the pkg lists or dotfiles as needed

+---